dragonflydb/dragonfly/README.md

 ## Background

-Dragonfly started as an experiment to check how in-memory store could look like if it was designed in 2022 based on state of the art academic research .
+Dragonfly started as an experiment to check how memory store could look like if designed with 2022 state of the art academic research.
 Our mission is to build a well-designed, ultra-fast, and cost-effective in-memory engine for cloud workloads that takes advantage of the latest hardware advancements.
 We want to address the pain-points of current solutions while preserving their product APIs and propositions.

-Our first focus was to achieve **full parallelism** on multi-core cloud instances while preserving low tail latency and atomicity guarantees for complex multi-key operations and transactional commands.
-For that we use shared nothing architecture and base our transactional framework on paper [VLL: a lock manager redesign for main memory databasesystems](http://www.cs.umd.edu/~abadi/papers/vldbj-vll.pdf).
-This allows to achieve strongly consistent guarantees while avoiding spinlocks or mutexes for thread coordination.
+Our first focus was to achieve **full parallelism**.
+Redis atomicity guarantees for multi-key operations relays on the fact that its single threaded at core.
+In our solution we also wanted to avoiding spinlocks or mutexes for thread coordination so prevent contention in high loads.
+We decided to use [Shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture) and base our transactional framework on [VLL: a lock manager redesign for main memory databasesystems](http://www.cs.umd.edu/~abadi/papers/vldbj-vll.pdf) paper.
 As a result, a single Dragonfly instance can reach 15M qps🚀 with sub-millisecond latency.

-Our second target was to optimize memory management.
+Our second goal was to optimize memory management.
 We based the core dictionary structure on the [Dash: Scalable Hashing on Persistent Memory](https://arxiv.org/abs/2003.07302) paper.
 Dragonfly's caching is conceptually based on [2Q algorithm from 1994](http://www.vldb.org/conf/1994/P439.PDF).
 By leveraging Dashtable's unique design we were able to minimize the data structure memory overhead while implementing:
  * Efficient record expiry for TTL records 🕛.
  * An academic novelty cache eviction algorithm that achieves higher hit rates than other caching strategies like LRU and LFU without overhead memory consumption.
  * A novel fork-less snapshotting algorithm.